prolific-dev/convexhull-visualizer-api/README.md

 ### Example Input

-Submit a JSON payload to the `/api/convexhull` endpoint for 2D points:
+Submit a JSON payload to the `/api/v1/convexhull/compute` or `/api/v1/convexhull/compute-full` endpoint for 2D points:
 ```json
 {
   "input": [